vernemq/rebar3_cuttlefish/README.md

 rebar3_cuttlefish
 =====

 This plugin provides cuttlefish and automatically updates the release configuration at runtime to utilize cuttlefish.
+There is no need to add schema files to the relx overlay, copy the cuttlefish escript or create a custom start script, it is all handled by the plugin provider.

 Add the plugin to your top level rebar config: